 Buy them, put them in a big bowl - BOOM.
 Done.

-Lettuce is a great way to let guests customize their taco bar experience.
-They can make a taco salad or put it on their tacos.
+Shredded lettuce is a great way to let guests customize their taco bar experience.
+They can make a taco salad for themselves or put it on their tacos.

 This one's totally up to you.
 I'm an onion lover but it might depend on the crowd!
 Maybe pick up some Tums, just in case!